ChrisEssery/group-project/Portfolio/UX_Design.md

 </div>

+In the above interaction flow diagram you can see our three main stakeholders.
+The product manager represents our product and on either side of him you have the end-user and the sponsor.
+Their main interactions with the product are included, such as creating an account, playing games, viewing game history and tracking user engagement.

 ## References

 [3] Ijsselsteijn W., Herman H. et al., “Digital game design for elderly users”, Eindhoven University of Technology, 2007. https://dl.acm.org/citation.cfm?id=1328206